-Continuing our Chorus Stories series, Shoreham Pottery’s Alice Maplesden shares her experiences of running her own pottery business.
+Continuing our Crunch Chorus Stories series, Shoreham Pottery’s Alice Maplesden shares her experiences of running her own pottery business.
 Want to share your story with the world?
-Drop us a line at email@example.com.
+Drop us a line at firstname.lastname@example.org.

 I’m the co-founder of Shoreham Pottery – a community pottery workshop based in Shoreham, East Sussex.
 We (myself and my business partner) work as a two person team and teach people how to make pots.
 We also make and sell our own designs ourselves.

 What prompted you to go self-employed?

 I have been self-employed for years.
 In the pottery industry, it’s hard not to be self-employed.
 You usually work out of other people’s studios and spaces, making and selling pots.
 I had been thinking about opening my own studio for a while and this year the time felt right to give it a go.
 We haven’t looked back since!